GKoutilya/robotic-arm-simulation/README.md

 ### Perception

 * Simulated RGB-D camera with a real pinhole camera model (explicit intrinsics from FOV/aspect/resolution, extrinsics from the camera's view matrix)
-* Per-object localization via PyBullet's segmentation mask (a stand-in for a trained instance-segmentation network) rather than flat color-threshold pixel search — this avoids the color-bleed/ambiguity issues a naive color mask has with multiple similarly-colored objects
+* Per-object localization via PyBullet's segmentation mask (a stand-in for a trained instance-segmentation network) rather than flat color-threshold pixel search, this avoids the color-bleed/ambiguity issues a naive color mask has with multiple similarly-colored objects
 * Color classification of each detected object from its own RGB pixels
 * True depth-based pixel → world unprojection (inverse of projection × view, not an assumed flat table plane)
 * Closed-loop re-detection during final alignment (the arm re-runs vision each iteration while homing in on the object, not just once)